pragtical/pragtical.github.io/docs/about/faq.md

 #### How to enable line wrapping?

-Since [v2.1.0], you can enable line wrapping by pressing F10.
-Before v2.1.0, only hard wrapping is supported via [autowrap].
+You can enable line wrapping by pressing F10, alternatively hard wrapping is supported via [autowrap] plugin.

 #### How to bind commands to keys?